miyadav/ccm-cloudagnostic-tests/README.md

 A comprehensive, cloud-agnostic testing framework for Kubernetes Cloud Controller Manager (CCM) functionality across different cloud providers.
 It uses - https://github.com/miyadav/cloud-provider-testing-interface/ as interface to create tests

+> **⚠️ Important**: This framework is provided for testing and validation purposes.
+Users should thoroughly test in their own environments and validate that the behavior matches their specific requirements before integrating into critical workflows.

 ## 🚀 Quick Start

 ### 1. Build the Framework